Justice orders campgrounds to close, out-of-staters to self-isolate

-Charleston – During a virtual news conference Monday, West Virginia Gov. Jim Justice announced he was closing state park campgrounds and issuing an executive order requiring “high-risk” visitors from certain states to self-quarantine for 14 days.
+Charleston – West Virginia Gov. Jim Justice announced, during a virtual news conference Monday, that he was closing state park campgrounds and issuing an executive order requiring “high-risk” visitors from certain states to self-quarantine for 14 days.

-Justice referenced visitors coming from New York, New Jersey, Connecticut, Italy and China and said he was ordering them to quarantine for 14 days, citing concerns they would spread COVID-19.
+Justice said the order applied to visitors from Louisiana, New York, New Jersey, Connecticut, Italy and China and said he was ordering them to quarantine for 14 days, citing concerns they would spread COVID-19.

-He said he was instructing the State Police to monitor.
-Police could cite those who don’t comply with obstruction of justice, officials said.
+Police plan to monitor state roads and highways, according to the executive order.
+Those who don’t comply could be charged with obstruction of justice, a misdemeanor punishable with a fine up to $500 and jail time up to one year.

 “We don’t want you to come across our borders,” the governor said.